ArmandoDLaRosa/Cpp-Data-Structures-Exercises/README.md

 # Cpp-Data-Structures-Exercises
-This repo has several activities done by me during my Data Structures Class.
+This repo has several activities done by me during my Data Structures course.

 Each folder is a different activity, the folder has a PDF with the problem instructions in spanish.